 3 Sidon Street, South Brisbane

-Picture this: unparalleled views of the city across the Brisbane River, as you sit in a rustic and funky al fresco dining area, eating pizza and pasta to your heart’s content.
+Picture this: unparalleled views of the city across the Brisbane River as you sit in a rustic and funky al fresco dining area, eating pizza and pasta to your heart’s content.
 Yeah, Popolo doesn’t sound too shabby, does it?
 Their menu includes tartufata pizza, Moreton Bay bug linguine, and pistachio panna cotta.
-Sounds like a certified good time to us.
+In short, a certified good time.

 Il Molo